-Don’t let social distancing stop you from hosting a hilarious group game night with your family or friends.
+Looking for some virtual games to play on zoom — host a hilarious group game night with your family or friends.
 Let your endorphins and oxytocin soar with a virtual group game night: these group games can easily be played over your favorite video chat platform.
 You can use Zoom, Facetime, Skype Meet Now, Jisti, Google Meet–whatever floats your boat.
+You can even figure out how to play Scattergories on Zoom.

-Video Conference Platform Options for Group Games: Zoom, Skype, Jitsi, Google Meet, FaceTime, WebEx
+Virtual Games to Play on Zoom, Skype, Jitsi, Google Meet, FaceTime, or WebEx

 - Zoom is my personal favorite, especially since they addressed concerns for privacy issues.
 In case you’re concerned, I researched some alternatives below.